kiwidamien/StackedTurtles/content/prevent_large_commits.md

 ## Introducing git hooks

-In programming, a **hook** is a program or function we can use to extend or change the behavior of other program without touching that programs code.
+In programming, a **hook** is a program or function we can use to extend or change the behavior of other program without touching that program's code.
 The more modern name is a plugin.
 Git is written to support hooks at several places, such as during chekouts, merges, pushes and commits.
 In fact, there are four separate hooks that are run when you commit.

 Specifically, when you run `git commit -m "commit message"` here are the steps git takes